covercoverunder/covercoverunder.github.io/README.md

 # covercoverunder.github.io
-A p/l and transaction log to monitor how much money I'm losing on the ES.
+p/l and transaction log to monitor how much money I'm burning on the ES.